-BJP complains to EC against Rahul Gandhi, accuses him of creating linguistic and regional divide
+BJP complains to EC about Rahul Gandhi, accuses him of creating linguistic and regional divide

 This came shortly after the Congress approached the poll body against Prime Minister Narendra Modi’s comments about Muslims.